dduartefernandes/binTobag_generation/README.md

 # KittibinTobag_generation
+This code provides the following features:
+* ros integration with pointpillars model in c++
-c++ code to eval deep learning models on kitti test set
+* c++ code to eval deep learning models on kitti test set